California is a state that evokes images of creativity, innovation, and natural beauty.

 If you’re a history buff, visiting the Junipero Serra Museum is also a must, as it showcases the life and work of this famous Spanish Franciscan friar who played a significant role in California’s history.

-51. Taking a bike ride across the Golden Gate Bridge
+51. Golden Gate Bridge

 Embarking on a bike ride across the iconic Golden Gate Bridge is an exhilarating adventure that ranks high on the list of best and fun things to do in California.
 Located in San Francisco, this world-renowned suspension bridge spans 1.7 miles and offers breathtaking views of the city skyline, Alcatraz Island, and the Pacific Ocean.